ksopyla/svm_mnist_digit_classification/README.md

 * Nystroem kernel approximation
 * Fourier kernel approximation

-The code was tested with python 2.7 and python 3.5.
+The code was tested with python 3.6.

 ## How the project is organized